 Some bacteria can cause infection in the intestines and digestive tract.
 This may cause a higher volume of gas than normal and a strong-smelling odor.
 People with digestive tract infections also often have abdominal pain and diarrhea.

 Visit your doctor to determine if you have a bacterial infection.
-If you do, they will prescribe antibiotics to clear the infection and get you well.
+If you do, they’ll prescribe antibiotics to clear the infection and get you feeling better.

 6. Colon cancer